 The Marlowe, Canterbury

 Since the theatre reopened in 2011, the Philharmonia Orchestra has been resident at The Marlowe in Canterbury.
-We perform seven concerts a year, and collaborate with the theatre and local partners on a range of insights and learning projects.
+We perform several concerts a year, and collaborate with the theatre and local partners on a range of insights and learning projects.

 The Philharmonia’s series at The Marlowe is supported by Pharon Independent Financial Advisers.